-- 1. Open the One-time Item window: - On the ribbon, from the Takeoff group on the Takeoff tab, click One-Time Item. - In classic view, select Takeoff menu > Takeoff Tools > One-Time Item (or click on the toolbar).
+- 1. Open the One-time Item window: - On the ribbon, from the Takeoff group on the Takeoff tab, click One-Time Item. - In classic view, select Takeoff menu > Takeoff Tools > One-Time Item.

 2. Complete the fields in the window.